 Before arriving in Vienna we enjoyed a musical evening that included our Program Director (a classical violinist) playing the violin for us, as well as learning about the classical music inheritance Vienna gave the world.
 We also received the 411 on Vienna’s world-renowned coffee houses.

-Even though I’m a very independent traveler, I quickly grew to appreciate the preparation and expertise provided…I could simply enjoy the immersion in the history and culture of each port.
+Even though I’m a very independent traveler, I quickly came to appreciate the preparation and expertise provided…I could simply enjoy the immersion in the history and culture of each port.

 Make the most of Shore Excursions on the Danube